HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 * Memory:         G.SKILL Ripjaws X Series 16GB (2 x 8GB) 240-Pin DDR3 SDRAM DDR3 2133
 * OS:             Ubuntu 14.04 64-bit edition
 * No discrete GPU present in the system

+#####Important note regarding Gigabyte motherboards

+For Gigabyte motherboards, only BIOS version F5 is supported.
+BIOS versions F6 and newer are known to have problems with HSA

 #### Installing and configuring the kernel